yangjingxin123456/yangjingxin123456.github.io/_pages/about.md

 Internships
 ===
 ### iFLYTEK CO.LTD.
 May.2022-Sep.2022

-Keywords: HUD, Deep Learning, Corn planters, Autonomous driving, Anomaly detection, Augmented reality.

-* Improved corn planter count accuracy by 20% by optimizing deep-learning network models and data sets.
+* Improved corn planter count accuracy by 20% through optimization of deep-learning network models and expansion of the annotated dataset by 35%, enhancing model robustness in diverse planting scenarios.
-* Developed a more accurate maize seedling detection algorithm to realize real-time detection in complex environments.
-* Planned path algorithm in automatic corn planter, realized smooth switching between automatic and manual driving of corn planter.
+* Achieved real-time maize seedling detection speeds under 100ms per frame with detection accuracy surpassing 90% in complex environments by designing a custom convolutional neural network and employing advanced data augmentation techniques.
+* Designed and implemented an automatic path-planning algorithm for autonomous corn planters using probabilistic roadmaps and trajectory smoothing, achieving seamless mode-switching latency under 1 second and reducing manual intervention frequency by 25%.
-* Adopted augmented reality technology in developing the HUD system of agricultural machinery to display real-time planting information, including seed formula, driving path, monitoring data, etc.
+* Developed an augmented reality HUD system for agricultural machinery, integrating real-time planting information such as seed formulas, driving paths, and operational metrics, improving user decision-making efficiency by 20% and reducing operational errors.

 ### Haier Group
 Feb.2021 - Jul.2021

-Keywords: C-end users, Python, IP address, Python, Forceful Recommendations, Positive Rate, Average Usage time.

 * Established a system to address negative feedback from C-end users, including redundant recommendations, excessive advertising, and repeated videos.
 * Identified instances where users with the same IP address consume different content, triggering forceful recommendations.
 * Led the refinement of the recommendation system's IP-based shuffling mechanism, resulting in a 20% decrease in negative feedback compared to the previous period.
 * Designed corresponding AB experiments, resulted in a 2% increase in retention rate, a 5% increase in interaction rate, a 7% increase in completion rate, a 5% increase in positive rate, and a 9% increase in average usage time for users in the experimental group of the recommendation page.

+### Simplify
+Sept.
+2024 – Present
+* Expanded Simplify’s functionality to include study-abroad application autofill by designing and launching an intelligent form parsing solution, improving user application efficiency by 40%.
+* Led core feature development, including intelligent form parsing, real-time error checking, and application status tracking, significantly reducing redundant data entry time across multiple platforms.
+* Constructed an international marketing ecosystem by integrating Instagram, Reddit, and Twitter resources, driving a 30% increase in traffic and attracting a global audience of international students and job seekers.
+* Designed incentive programs utilizing giveaways and user-sharing mechanisms, boosting engagement rates by 20% and growing Instagram followers by over 100,000 within two months.

 <script>